Sydney can be a fantastic city to raise a family.

 City workers have a relatively reasonable 45-minute commute, and there are plenty of homes on larger blocks with room for backyards and off-street parking – a goldmine for inner-city families.

-Location: Around 25-minutes drive west of the CBD
+Location: Around a 25-minute drive west of the CBD

 A slightly busier suburb, for those families who enjoy more hustle and bustle, is Ashfield, in the inner west.